262life/262life.github.io/_pages/ai-first.md

 ## 👋 Want to Start?

-Next time you're in a team meeting, just ask this one question:

 > In your next team meeting, try asking: ***'What did you rethink with AI this week?'*** It won’t just change the conversation — it might change your culture.